-When you are anxious, a headache can come along and you may experience attention and memory span.
-As the brain consists of mostly water, hydrating yourself helps it gain back alertness.
+A headache may appear along with focus and memory problems when you’re worried.
+Since the brain is largely made of water, staying hydrated might help you feel more alert.
 Anxiety also causes dehydration among teachers, and a good way to prevent this is to stay hydrated throughout the day.

 Negative self-talk like “I can’t do it,” “I’m not enough,” or “There’s no use,” can be detrimental to your thought process.
 Positive self-talk is exactly the opposite of these talks.
 It doesn’t matter if you make a mistake, as long as you believe you can fix it, correct it, and handle it; then life goes smoothly.

-When pressure attacks your mind, positive self-talk seeks to motivate the mind to keep moving forward, that you can go further, and do better.
-This practice often allows you to discover the obscured positivity in any given situation.
+Positive self-talk is to inspire the mind to keep pushing forward and believe that you can go further and do better.
+This routine frequently enables you to find hidden good in any circumstance.

 Just like how students are distracted, you too can get preoccupied many times.
 The goal of brain breaks is to help the brain shift focus and reduce the stress you are having at the moment.

 From the school’s regular breaks to the day’s longer break of recess or coffee time, note that they are not simply “breaks” but healthy and energy-giving downtimes.